WeCanDoBetter/phenomenal-ai/README.md

 ##### `history.getStats()`

 Returns statistics about the history.
+The statistics are grouped by actor.

 ```typescript
 const stats = history.getStats();